wmnaylor/TidyHARData/README.md

 ===========

 ##Running The Analysis
-In order to run the script: run_analysis.R you will need to make sure the following packages are installed in your version of R
+In order to run the script: run_analysis.R you will need to make sure the following packages are installed in your version of R.

 1. data.table
 2. reshape2

-You will also need to
+You will also need to:

 1. Download and unzip the dataset into your R working directory.
 You can download the dataset at the following address: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 2. Place run_analysis.R in your working directory